 polar ends of the spectrum, the point being that regardless of how much society

 embraces either end during its pendulum swing, it's the human practitioners of

 justice who make remain balanced and make both values operative in real life.

-The customary representation of Packer's model is as follows:
+The customary representation of Packer's endpoints is as follows: